startyourlab/git-goals-tutorial/GIT_GOALS_TEMPLATE.md

 ## :white_check_mark: Best Practices Learning Goal

-A best practices learning goal goes here.
+A best practices learning goal that you intend to implement goes here.